 - There is no need to completely drain the leftover water in the crockpot as long as it is not too much.

-- If you want to lessen the cooking time a bit, cut the potatoes into smaller chunks.
+- Also, if you want to lessen the cooking time a bit, cut them into smaller chunks.

 - Chicken broth adds so much flavor to the dish, but it is also okay to use vegetable broth for cooking.

-- Never use a blender or food processor to mash the potatoes.
+- I do not recommend using a blender or food processor to mash the potatoes.